caheredia/caiso_connector/README.md

 - create slightly sophisticated endpoint
 - clean up seed etl
 - determine if cron jobs can be created through Dockerfile
+- create one endpoint with type checked parameters, use the daily average endpoint for this.

 # References
 - [CAISO OASIS](http://oasis.caiso.com/mrioasis/logon.do?reason=application.baseAction.noSession#)